tidywave/dear-president-trump/README.md

 # Dear President Trump,

 We need help.
 America is hurting and so is the rest of the world.
-We want need you succeed, and yet you are currently failing us.
+We want and need you to succeed, and yet you are currently failing us.

 What does success look like?
 I think the first measure of success is that, based on the work you’ve been putting in, America as a nation is better off.